NEFSC/READ-SSB-Lee-RFAdataset/documentation/output_documentation/output_data_description.md

 We run this code to provide data once a year, just after June 1st.
 If critical bugs are found, we will fix and update.

 # Data storage
-Social Science Branch staff can find on the socialsci share drive at : \\nefscfile\RFA_EO12866_Guidelines\Ownership Data.
-There, you will find current data, archived data, and background information.
+Social Science Branch staff can find on the socialsci share drive at : \\nefscdata\RFA_EO12866_Guidelines\Ownership Data.
+There, you will find current data, archived data (2010 to present), and background information.

 ## Data Vintages